PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Related Work

 \subsection{Multi-Modal 3D Perception}

-A complementary line of work jointly trains models on multiple tasks, such as 3D visual grounding, 3D scene captioning, and Visual Question Answering (VQA), to align 3D and language spaces. \cite{zhu20233d_vista, li2023uni3dl, zhu2024pq3d} adopt transformer-based alignment where task-specific heads branch from a shared backbone.
+A complementary line of work jointly trains models on multiple tasks, such as 3D visual grounding, 3D scene captioning, and Visual Question Answering (VQA), to align 3D and language spaces.
+Several methods~\cite{zhu20233d_vista, li2023uni3dl, zhu2024pq3d} adopt transformer-based alignment where task-specific heads branch from a shared backbone.
 UniVLG~\cite{jain2025univlg} further leverages abundant 2D data via a neural 2D-to-3D lifting model to transfer supervision into 3D.
 Beyond supervised alignment, 3D-R1~\cite{huang20253dr1} explores RLHF-style policy optimization to refine instruction following in 3D contexts.
 Recently, Multi-modal Large Language Models (MLLMs) have been investigated by feeding 3D-aware tokens into pretrained VLM backbones~\cite{liu2023llava}.
 Scene-LLM~\cite{fu2025scenellm} forms hybrid voxel-point tokens from multi-view features~\cite{radford2021clip} and linearly projects them into the LLM space.
 Chat-Scene~\cite{huang2024chatscene} uses object proposals with per-instance Object Identifier tokens to fuse 2D/3D object features for unified object-token reasoning.
 LLaVA-3D~\cite{zhu2025llava3d} augments 2D patch tokens with 3D position embeddings to create 3D-aware patches for the LLM.
+These approaches require task-specific 3D token designs and substantial architectural modifications to bridge 3D and language spaces.
+In contrast, PanoGrounder bridges 3D and language spaces through panoramic renderings, enabling direct reuse of pretrained 2D VLMs with minimal architectural overhead.